BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Rule of Law**

 This talent should never EVER be played in a mythic+ dungeon no matter if you are playing with tripple range dps or not, Rule of Law won't be comparable to Unbreakable Spirit.
-Rule of Law does also not work with any of your Blessings.
+Rule of Law also dosen't work with any of your Blessings.

 ### T40